dgodyna/bazel-playground/docs/steps/2_create_archive.md

 To package built artifact you'll need special [packaging rules](https://github.com/bazelbuild/rules_pkg).

-For that we have to add loading descriptors into `WORKSPACE.bazel`:
+For that we have to add loading descriptors into `WORKSPACE`:

 ```
 http_archive(